Job Workflows

 Context information

-When the Error-handler step is executed, its execution context will contain some information about the nature
+When the Error-handler step is executed, its execution context will contain some information about the nature of the failure that occurred for the original step.

 In the case where a Node Step has a Workflow Step as an Error Handler, then the failure data for multiple nodes is rolled up into a single failure reason to be used by the Workflow Step.